seojuice

 • 16 months of historical performance data: every query that brought a click or impression, with position, CTR, and date.

-• Page-level breakdown for the same window: which URLs ranked for which queries, and where the click distribution landed.
+• Page-level breakdown for the same window: which URLs ranked for which queries, and where the clicks landed.

-• Index coverage for any URL: last crawl date, indexing verdict, canonical Google chose, mobile usability, structured data parsing.
+• Index coverage for any URL: last crawl date, indexing verdict, the canonical Google chose, mobile usability, structured-data parsing.

-• Sitemap state: which sitemaps Google fetched, when, and how many URLs were discovered vs. indexed.
+• Sitemap state: which sitemaps Google fetched, when, and how many URLs were discovered versus indexed.

-• Device, country, and search appearance segmentation on the same query/page data.
+• Device, country, and search-appearance segmentation on the same data.

 What's missing is anything outside your own property: competitor rankings, backlink growth on rival domains, share-of-voice math.
-For most pre-PMF founders those metrics are vanity numbers that don't change what you ship next anyway.
-I wrote a longer piece on cutting an SEO stack down to two tools, and the conclusion held up: GSC plus one writing surface is enough signal to act on.
+When I was pre-product-market-fit, those were mostly anxiety food, numbers I'd stare at that never changed what I shipped next.
+I wrote a longer piece on cutting an SEO stack to two tools, and the conclusion held up: GSC plus one writing surface was enough signal to act on.

 "The data in Search Console comes directly from Google.
 It's the most accurate source available for understanding how your site performs in Google Search."